arnoldart/arnoldart/README.md

-### Hi there 👋
+Hi my name is Jedidta Adoni Saputra aka Arnold and I have 4 years of experience as a front end developer

-Hi my name is Jedidta Adoni Saputra aka Arnold, I am a noob programmer for now if you have any questions about programming please don't ask me because I already told you I'm a noob
+Programming language that I often use :

-Programming language that I can for now
+- TypeScript / JavaScript

-- JavaScript/TypeScript for front end/back end
+FrameWork that I often use :
-- Unity C#(I am beginner btw)
+- NextJs / ReactJs